Timely mortgage Q&A: “How long after foreclosure can I purchase a home?”

 Now when I say purchase a home, I mean doing so with the aid of a mortgage; obviously you can buy a house with cash at any time if you’ve got it on hand.

-Foreclosure Remains on Your Credit Report for Seven Years
+Foreclosures Remain on Your Credit Report for Seven Years

-A foreclosure will remain on your credit report for seven years, which can be a total drag both on your credit score and your ability to obtain a mortgage.
+A foreclosure will remain on your credit report for seven years, which can be a total drag both on your credit score and your ability to obtain a subsequent mortgage.

 However, some banks and bad credit lenders will allow borrowers to purchase a home within just a couple years of foreclosure, depending on your credit score and recent credit history.